What you need to know to celebrate the Holy Year

 The Xacobeo is celebrated every year in which the Day of the Saint James the Apostle (25 July) falls on a Sunday, as established by Pope Calixtus II in 1126, which coincides with the laying of the last stone of the Cathedral of Santiago de Compostela.
 The Xacobeo is usually celebrated about 14 times each century.
 The next will be in 2021.

-Xacobeo 2021 will be the 120th Holy Year in history and will be a very special date, since it has not been celebrated for eleven years.
+Xacobeo 2021-2022 is the 120th Holy Year in history and will be a very special date, since it has not been celebrated for eleven years.
 Doing the Camino de Santiago is not a requirement to celebrate the Xacobeo but many pilgrims use this celebration as an opportunity to do so.
 It is worth it because, in addition to the experience offered by the Jacobean Route, at the end of the journey you will be rewarded with the 'cleansing' of your soul.

 By visiting the pilgrimage route section of our website, you can plan the stages, check the level of difficulty and take note of the best tips to turn the Camino de Santiago into an unforgettable experience.